frontbase/Frontbase/README.md

 ## Workflow

-Follow [Frontbase ideology](https://github.com/Clevis/Wiki/blob/master/pages/Frontbase.md) and write a perfect, well documented code
+Follow [Code Conventions](https://github.com/Clevis/Frontbase/wiki/Code-Conventions) and write a perfect, well documented code.

 * `npm run-script build` - for project production build
 * `npm start` - start of development work which builds project with DEV settings and then watches for file change (browser-sync included)